Boolean Pythagorean triples problem

 The Boolean Pythagorean triples problem is a problem from Ramsey theory about whether the positive integers can be colored red and blue so that no Pythagorean triples consist of all red or all blue members.
-The Boolean Pythagorean triples problem was solved by Marijn Heule, Oliver Kullmann and Victor W. Marek in May 2016 through a computer-assisted proof.
+The Boolean Pythagorean triples problem was solved by Marijn Heule, Oliver Kullmann and Victor W. Marek in May 2016 through a computer-assisted proof, which showed that such a coloring is only possible up to the number 7824.

 Statement

 The problem asks if it is possible to color each of the positive integers either red or blue, so that no Pythagorean triple of integers a, b, c, satisfying $a^2+b^2=c^2$ are all the same color.

-For example, in the Pythagorean triple 3, 4 and 5 ($3^2+4^2=5^2$), if 3 and 4 are colored red, then 5 must be colored blue.
+For example, in the Pythagorean triple 3, 4, and 5 ($3^2+4^2=5^2$), if 3 and 4 are colored red, then 5 must be colored blue.